manishkumarh07/VSD_PLL/README.md

  <h2>3.
 EDA Tools</h2>

-1. esim : Developed by IIT Bombay.
-It is used to create spice netlists.
+1. esim : Esim is a open source EDA tool for circuit design, simulation, analysis, and PCB Design.

-2. ngspice : Open source tool for circuit simulator
+2. ngspice : Ngspice is a open source spice simulator for electric and electronic circuit.

 3. Magic : Layout editor for designing layouts and generating spice netlists from it.